FarzanSoli/secondary_structure_prediction/README.md

 docker run diffuse_bio_script ./test_psipred_dataset.txt ./Secondary.fas
 ```

-"./Secondary.fas" is the file under /app that stores the secondary structures.
+"./test_psipred_dataset.txt" is the input text file and "./Secondary.fas" is the file under /app that stores the secondary structures.

 ### Modal Deploy
 ----